 What is the treatment for double vision?

-Your optician will be able to help to determine the right solution and suggest the best treatment for you.
-In some cases, they may recommend you visit your GP, or a hospital eye department for treatment.
+Your optician will help to determine the right solution and suggest the best treatment for you.
+In some cases, they may recommend you visit your GP or hospital eye department for treatment.

 If you experience double vision with pain or severe headache, you should go to your nearest A&E department.